WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 #### Derivative Correction Action

 The Derivative action calculates the _rate of change_, which is defined as the slope of the line and uses that to predict how quickly the system will change.

-[greatly affected by noise]
-[not often used (1/4 of systems)]
+This sounds fantastic in theory, but is actually only used in about a quarter or less of all PID controllers.
+One of the reasons is that because it relies on the slope of the line, any noise in the sensor reading will cause wild fluctuations.
+However, in systems where the sensor readings are very clean, the derivative corrective action can be very effective.
+One way to smooth out sensor noise is to [average or _oversample_](http://developer.wildernesslabs.co/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/#oversamplingaveraging-results) the results.

 ## Standard PID Algorithm